pflanze/functional-perl/docs/howto.md

 painful to handle for users, as it's more common to reuse them than their lazy cousins.
 Arguably it would really be best to make the language handle lifetimes automatically (lexical variable analysis), it would benefit both the lazy and non-lazy cases.
+(Side note: *some* streams, i.e. those with a definition that uses earlier elements of themselves, have reference cycles, and will need weakening of the head even with the lexical analysis; but this should be a special case that should be fine to handle accordingly.)

 ### See also